-Before getting into the Sabarimala case, we need to talk about one thing — the light which appears in the sky above the Ayyappa temple thrice on a particular day, known as “Makaravilakku” or the “celestial light”, man-made or natural?
+Before getting into the Sabrimala case, we need to talk about one thing — the light which appears in the sky above the Ayyappa temple thrice on a particular day, known as “Makaravilakku” or the “celestial light”, man-made or natural?
 Are the traditions in the temple premises ancient or a recent act?

 The known traditions in God’s own country till now, had been tampered in December when the Supreme Court lifted a ban on menstruating women from entering the sanctum sanctorum of the Sabarimala temple.